-The Department of Health & Kinesiology (HLKN) is the largest academic department at Texas A&M University and is ranked first in class count (over 1,700) and student enrollment (over 54,000) generating over 98,000 credit hours and 205,000 weighted student credit hours each year.
+The Department of Health & Kinesiology (HLKN) is the largest academic department at Texas A&M University and generates over 98,000 credit hours and 203,000 (Modified) weighted student credit hours each year.

 The department is comprised of four divisions: Health Education, Kinesiology, Sport Management and the Physical Education Activity Program that offer many degree programs and outreach programs for continuing education of students and the community.